Small Groups for Reflection and Growth

 Both programs include groups of six to ten people who gather for meetings following a similar format.
 They open with a chalice lighting, have a check-in, and share readings that are pertinent to the topic of that particular meeting.
 One or two rounds of individual sharing comprises the greatest portion of the time.
 Meetings end with a closing reading and extinguishing the chalice.

-In both programs, members agree to a set of guidelines which includes confidentiality, active listening, withholding judgement, etc.
+In both programs, members agree to a set of guidelines which include confidentiality, active listening, withholding judgement, etc.

 Theme Circles meet at the Meeting House once per month for two hours to discuss, explore and reflect upon our monthly spiritual theme.
 Groups are designed to be time-limited rather than ongoing.
 Sign-up is generally held in September for the fall term which lasts four months, and January for the spring term which runs five months.
 Once groups are formed they are closed to additional members until the following term when new groups form.